 There are plenty of other attractions in the area, but we were fairly limited by time and rainy weather to do some of the other things.

 Well, it is as beautiful as every photo makes it look and a lovely place to spend some time.
 However, being so beautiful it attracts hordes of tourists.
 Every hour from 9am to 5pm coaches arrive and drop off hundreds of people onto the narrow streets.
 The Chinese love Hallstatt so much that they have built a replica of the village in China, I kid you not.
-It does not make for a relaxing time strolling around.
+It doesn’t make for a relaxing time strolling around.
 I found it quite stressful at times.
 The coaches stop for a limited time, meaning that everyone is literally clambering around to try and see as much as they can in their designated time slots.
-Then, come 6pm when the last of the coaches leave, the village becomes a ghost town, the cafes and restaurants shut and you are pretty much limited to the hotels for entertainment and dining.
+Then, come 6pm, when the last of the coaches leave, the village becomes a ghost town.
+The cafes and restaurants close and you are pretty much limited to the hotels for entertainment and dining.

 In hindsight, if I were to return I would likely stay across the lake in Obertraun and jump on the ferry to Hallstatt for a visit.
-Or stay at Gasthof Gosausee and travel in for a few hours.
-Funnily enough as we were checking out of the Gasthof the owner asked where we were going to next.
+Most likely though, I would stay at Gasthof Gosausee and travel in to Hallstatt for a few hours.
+Funnily enough as we were checking out of Gasthof Gosausee the owner asked where we were going to next.
 On mentioning Hallstatt, he knowingly smirked and nodded, saying ‘OK, well we may well be seeing you back here in the next few days if you need some peace and quiet.’
-It honestly was quite tempting!
+It honestly was quite tempting.